-AB 2542 would establish the California Racial Justice Act (Act) which would prohibit the state from seeking or obtaining a criminal conviction, or from imposing a sentence, based upon race, ethnicity or national origin.
+AB 2200 would establish the California Racial Justice Act (Act) which would prohibit the state from seeking or obtaining a criminal conviction, or from imposing a sentence, based upon race, ethnicity or national origin.

-Specifically, the Act would make it possible for a person charged or convicted of a crime to challenge racial bias in their case, upon a prima facie showing, and through evidence of:
+Specifically, the Act would make it possible for a person charged or convicted of a crime to challenge racial bias in their case, as shown through evidence of:

-- 1) Exhibited racial bias by an attorney, judge, law enforcement officer, expert witness, or juror involved in the case. - 2) Use of racially discriminatory language during the trial, whether or not purposeful or directed at a defendant. - 3) Racial bias in jury selection, such as removing all or nearly all people of color from the jury. - 4) Statistical disparities in charging and convictions that is, evidence that people of one race are disproportionately charged or convicted of a specific crime or enhancement. - 5) Statistical disparities in sentencing that is, evidence that people of one race receive longer or more severe sentences, including the death penalty or life without parole.
+- 1) Explicit racial bias by an attorney, judge, law enforcement officer, expert witness, or juror involved in the case. - 2) Use of racially discriminatory language in court and during the criminal proceedings, whether or not intentional. - 3) Racial bias in jury selection, such as removing all or nearly all people of color from the jury. - 4) Statistical disparities in charging and convictions that is, evidence that people of one race are disproportionately charged or convicted of a specific crime or enhancement. - 5) Statistical disparities in sentencing that is, evidence that people of one race receive longer or more severe sentences, including the death penalty or life without parole.